FiQCI/fiqci.github.io/_posts/2024-08-23-Lumi_web_introduction.md

 ### Example notebook code

 Once your Jupyter session is active, you can start writing and testing your quantum circuits directly within the notebook.
-Below is [an example](https://github.com/FiQCI/fiqci-examples/blob/main/qiskit/bell_state.ipynb) use of code that you can run in your Jupyter Notebook to interact with the Helmi QPU.
+Here is [an example](https://github.com/FiQCI/fiqci-examples/blob/main/qiskit/bell_state.ipynb) use of code that you can run in your Jupyter Notebook to interact with the Helmi QPU.

 <div style="text-align: center;">
     <figure style="display: inline-block; text-align: left;  margin: 0; padding: 0;">